It was running fine when I put it away! As a small engine mechanic, I hear this complaint a ton.

 1 Bad Gas

 Gas gets overlooked a lot.
-We always assume there’s a major problem with the oily parts of our kit, when very often the problem is pretty easy to fix.
+We always assume there’s a major problem with the oily parts of our kit, when, very often, the problem is pretty easy to fix.
 If your saw is new and won’t start, stale gas is likely your issue.
 Gas goes stale, and you may be surprised to know that it can go off in as little as one month.
-It loses its Oomph, the symptoms include, no starts, lacks of power, bogging down, stalling, surging, and everything between.

 If this doesn’t work for you, then try the gas shot, and that’s what we’ll cover next.